A Question for Dr. Smith About Alternative Cushing’s Treatments in Dogs

-1. Consider a Low dose Dex. test.
+1. Consider a Low-Dose Dex. test.
 This test may definitively support a true diagnosis.

 2. Repeat the imaging and compare the adrenal glands in order to appreciate a size difference or the presence of a tumor.

 I have used this drug and most owners are happy with the results.
-The most common side effects not to mention cost, follow ups, and compliance are the following:
+The most common side effects not to mention the cost, follow-ups, and compliance are the following:

-Remember, if the screening tests for Cushings are negative and the liver enzymes are slightly high coupled with signs of Cushings, then your dog may have atypical Cushings.
+Remember, if the screening tests for Cushing’s are negative and the liver enzymes are slightly high coupled with signs of Cushing’s, then your dog may have atypical Cushings.

 Powerful Tools for Dog Cushing’s Disease Health Challenges

 There are many quick and easy changes you can make at home to help you give your dog an edge on easing Cushing’s disease challenges.